hironico/react-social/README.md

 # @hironico/react-social

-@hironico/react-social is a React component library that simplifies the integration of solcial login buttons for major login providers on the Internet such as Google, Facebook, ...
+@hironico/react-social is a React component library that simplifies the integration of social login buttons for major login providers on the Internet such as Google, Facebook, ...

 The goals of this project are :
 - speed up the time to implement social login for react apps